content-left-bg.png

 • Projected Building Price Index inflation

-• Changes in curriculum
+• Changes in curriculum and education delivery

 • Policy and resourcing model changes